goodshuffle/goodshuffle-developer-site/content/docs/setup/weebly.md

 ></gspro-wishlist-config>
 ```

-*Previous versions of the Wishlist also required footer code.
-Some of our tutorial resources may still reference a footer, but if you are on version **0.5.0 or later** of the Wishlist you can safely ignore the footer setup.*
+*Previous versions of the Website Integration also required footer code.
+Some of our tutorial resources may still reference a footer, but if you are on version **0.5.0 or later** of the Website Integration you can safely ignore the footer setup.*

 ### Create a Gallery Page